 When to do the Abdominal Release

 Any time.
-It takes about 5 to 30 minutes, depending on the individual.
-10 minutes is common.
+It often takes 10 to 30 minutes, depending on the individual.
+Longer is luscious.

 How to do the Abdominal (or Diaphragmatic) Release